microsoft/microsoft-performance-toolkit-sdk/documentation/Glossary.md

 For example, a Column of `Timestamp` values relative to the start of a [DataSource](#datasource) may be marked as a "start time" Column.

 ColumnRoles are specified as part of a [Table Configuration](#tableconfiguration).

+## Column Variant

+An alternative [projection](#projection) for a [column](#column).
+While table authors are free to define column variants however they wish, variants are often used to provide alternate views of the same underlying data.
+For example, a "Process" column may define
+* one `IProjection<int, string>` variant that projects to the process name
+* one `IProjection<int, uint>` variant that projects to the process ID

+> ⚠️ Note: column variants **cannot** be assigned as a [column role](#columnrole) or highlight entries within a [column configuration](#columnconfiguration); only the "base" projection associated with the column may be used for these purposes.

+For more information on the different types of column variants, refer to the [Adding Column Variants](./Using-the-SDK/Advanced/Adding-Column-Variants.md) documentation.

 ## CompositeDataCooker